dalepercelay/DASS-Fighting-Maddness/docs/APISpec.md

 2. `Create an Animal` (user can create an animal to catalog and get money that way)
 3. `Create User` (id, name, gold, animal, health status for user)
 4. `Buy an Animal` (for one fight at a time)
-5. `Create a Fight` (pay 10 gold to fight, gets 0 - 100 chance of winning – higher if higher stats)
+5. `Create a Fight` (pay up to 10 gold to fight, gets 0 - 100 chance of winning – higher if higher stats)
-6. `Fight Result Update` (get money if win, lose health)
 7. `Leaderboard` (after every fight result updates, the leaderboard updates)
 8. `Restock on Resources` (buying health)